Table of contents

 </html>

-To run the sample, create a new file called hello-world.html, then copy and paste the code above into the file.
-Next, serve the page directly by deploying it to a server.
+To run the sample, create a new file called hello-world.html, copy the code above into it, and serve it from a web server.

-If you are using VS Code, a quick and easy way to serve the project is using the Five Server VSCode extension.
-Simply install the extension, open the hello-world.html file in the editor, and click “Go Live” in the bottom right corner of the editor.
-This will serve the application at http://127.0.0.1:5500/hello-world.html.
+For VS Code users: The Five Server extension provides a quick way to serve the project.
+Install the extension, open hello-world.html, and click “Go Live” in the bottom right corner.
+This serves the application at http://127.0.0.1:5500/hello-world.html.

-2. Extract the contents of the compressed folder.
+2. Extract the contents of the ZIP file.

-5. Install project dependencies - in the terminal, navigate to the project root directory and run the following:
+5. Install project dependencies by navigating to the project root directory and running:

 npm install